barnese3/Fly-Docs/Getting Started.md

 In this guidebook, you'll learn how to get up and running with Fly Edge Apps and how to use all of the wonderful features/libraries that make Edge development a breeze.

-You'll learn how to build *and* deploy an application in a full development environment using modern JavaScript and our lightning fast Edge libraries where your content gets optimized *as* it’s delivered to your users.
+You'll learn how to build *and* deploy an Edge application in a full development environment using modern JavaScript and our lightning fast Edge libraries where your content gets optimized *as* it’s delivered to your users.

 Let's get started!